moradology/kleis/data/README.md

 1. Creates a new SQLite database using the schema in `schema.sql`
 2. Loads categories from `products.yaml`
-3. Loads substances and their scientific metadata
+3. Loads substances, including their `priority` for manual sort order, and their scientific metadata
 4. Creates variant records with pricing information
 5. Enables WAL (Write-Ahead Logging) mode for better concurrency

+Product listing on the frontend is now sorted based on the `priority` field (lower numbers first) defined for each substance.

 ### Initial Data vs. Production Data